1. You can actually act like a KID!

-When you choose your activities, you will be mixed in with girls of different ages and different cabins, so you can meet new people throughout your activity day.
+First, you will get to know the girls you live with in the cabin (who are your age).
+Then, when you choose your activities, you will be mixed in with campers of all cabins and ages, so you can meet new people throughout your activity day.
 We also have a different all-camp Evening Program each night so there is a chance to meet other campers and do fun games with them then.
 And don’t forget, we have our Kamaji tribes!
 It doesn’t matter if you are one of the youngest members of your tribe, you can be friends with some of the oldest girls in camp.
 There are lots of ways to meet friends at Kamaji, and we help you to do that.

-Sometimes it is hard to do something new or different.
+It can be hard to do something new or different.
 And sometimes it is scary because you worry about what other people will say or what they will think of you.
 It takes guts to get up on stage to sing a song or perform in a dance.
-The girls at Kamaji recognize this.
+We recognize this at Kamaji.

 If you forget the lyrics or if you mess up your dance steps…you’ll hear the audience sing along with you or clap along to the music.

 When there are campers that are working hard to learn how to swim, you’ll see other campers (whether they are cabinmates or not!) coaching them and yelling encouragements from the docks.
 At Kamaji, we celebrate the courage it takes to do each of these things!
-This is the reason people say Kamaji is the camp for “nice girls”.
+This is one of the reasons people say Kamaji is the camp for “nice girls”.

 8. Kamaji has fun camping trips.

 Every Kamaji camper goes on an overnight camping trip with their cabinmates, counselors and a Wilderness Trip Leader.
 Most of these trips are canoe trips and they are designed to be fun for that specific aged camper.
-Our campers find this a great chance to get out and spend a little time in nature, bond with their cabinmates and cook over the campfire.
+Our campers find this a great chance to spend time in nature, discover new strengths and skills, bond with their cabinmates and cook over the campfire.
 Lots of memories and laughs happen on these trips.